-Based on a Q&A with Kabbalist Dr. Michael Laitman on September 9, 2006.
+Based on the video “Social Trust Crisis: Where it Leads Us and How to Fix It” with Kabbalist Dr. Michael Laitman.
 Written/edited by students of Kabbalist Dr. Michael Laitman.